-Abstracts cited in the text appear in the CROI 2023 Abstract eBook, available online at www.CROIconference.org.
+All cited abstracts appear in the virtual CROI 2023 Abstract eBook, available online at www.CROIconference.org

 The IAS-USA will identify and resolve ahead of time any possible conflicts of interest that may influence CME activities with regard to exposition or conclusion.
 All financial relationships with ineligible companies for the authors and planners/reviewers are below.